aenix-io/cozystack-website/content/en/docs/get-started.md

 ```

 {{% alert color="info" %}}
-Currently Cozytack does not separate control-plane and worker nodes, so if your nodes have control-plane taint, pods will stuck in `Pending` status.
+Currently Cozystack does not separate control-plane and worker nodes, so if your nodes have control-plane taint, pods will stuck in `Pending` status.

 You have to remove control-plane taint from the nodes:
 ```bash